 The Peak 8 Fun Park is open from June through September, but the fun doesn’t end then.
 The Gold Coaster is available summer and winter.
 It’s a great break from skiing too, you can ride in ski boots or tennis shoes, whatever you choose and you control your speed with hand breaks, so even little ones can enjoy the ride.

-20+ Ways to Play Off the Slopes in Breckenridge CO
+20+ Ways to Play Off the Slopes at Breckenridge Ski Resort

-One of the many reasons I love Breck is that it’s not just a contrived ski resort, but a real working, breathing town with a history beyond snow.
-There’s a lot to do in Breckenridge beyond just playing on the mountain at the Breckenridge Ski Resort.
+Although Breckenridge is arguably one of the best ski resorts in Colorado, one of the many reasons I love Breck is that it’s not just a contrived ski resort, but a real working, breathing town with a history beyond snow.
+There’s a lot to do in the town of Breckenridge beyond just playing on the mountain at the Breckenridge Ski Resort.
 Here are 20+ Things to do in Breckenridge in winter and summer off the ski slopes.

 Year Round Fun in Breckenridge, CO

 Breckenridge Welcome Center.
-The best place to start a visit to Breckenridge is at the Breckenridge Welcome Center.
+The best place to start a visit to the town of Breckenridge is at the Breckenridge Welcome Center.
 In addition to information about all the things going on in Breck, they have an awesome free museum.

 Breckenridge Heritage Alliance.
 I love history and the Breckenridge Heritage Alliance members know all about Breck’s colorful past.
 In addition to managing several historic residences in town that are free to visit, they also offer guided hikes and historic tours.
 Here are three of our favorites.